bigchiano/block-alert/botCommands.md

 // to check when a coin goes above certain amount
 /{coinKey}-above amount

+// to delete a notification, make sure to have the correct parameters
+/delete {coinKey}-{above/below} amount

 // Example, let's set a notification for when bitcoin goes below 32,000 usd
 /btc-below 32000
 I hope you're good to go ;)